About the Project

 Diana did not stop with the dry part of the Earth, but also developed great passion for the ocean.
 For this reason, she decided to study Marine and Environmental Sciences in Spain, and after dedicating 6 years to it in college, she completed a double degree.
 She then went to work in the Spanish Oceanographic Institute for a few months and then decided to move to Costa Rica where she expected to live closer to nature.

-Accomplishing one of her childhood dreams, Diana became a deep water submersible pilot, the first women pilot to operate a research submersible down to 1500 ft in the remote Cocos Island off the pacific coast of Costa Rica.
+Accomplishing one of her childhood dreams, Diana became a deep water submersible pilot, the first woman pilot to operate a research submersible down to 1500 ft in the remote Cocos Island off the pacific coast of Costa Rica.
 Combining her scientific background and skills, brought her to successful collaborations with scientists, writing scientific papers and organizing databases and valuable information collected with the submarine.

 Diana’s childhood experience, together with her formal Scientific instruction, brought her to believe that the best way to bring change, is to educate adults but specially kids, for the respect and love of nature, is the key to achieve the change the world needs.

 Discovering the freediving universe, another incredible way to explore the ocean.
-She starts her freediving levels in Ecuador, then moved to South Africa and Moçambique where she trained for months by the hands of Pure Apnea Organization.
+She started her freediving levels in Ecuador, then moved to South Africa and Moçambique where she trained for months by the hands of Pure Apnea Organization.
 Finished the Instructor course in Indonesia and stayed there for almost 4 years.
-Finding a passion on teaching, she continues to changing the lives of those who enter the freediving world.
+Finding a passion for teaching, she continues to changing the lives of those who enter the freediving world.